cloudspikes-inc/aws-cloud-devops-training/recordings/training-recording-notes.md

 _AWS Cloud DevOps Training - CloudSpikes - June 2023-20230609 0225-1 Day #4_

 Desc:
-The session we had yesterday on setting up Git configurations on an AWS EC2 Virtual Machine & then creating a public repository in the GitHub Account.
+The session we had on setting up Git configurations on an AWS EC2 Virtual Machine & then creating a public repository in the GitHub Account.
 We went through some of the basic Linux commands & then cloned (downloaded) the public repo on the configured AWS EC2 Ubuntu VM.